oVirt/ovirt-site/source/release/3.5/index.html.md

 *   ovirt-optimizer has not been updated for EL6 due to dependencies issues
 *   engine-cleanup could refuse to remove the engine due to a bad handling of not definitive version numbers.
 For a quick and dirty workaround simply set RPM_VERSION = '3.5.0_master' in /usr/share/ovirt-engine/setup/ovirt_engine_setup/config.py just for the cleanup.
 See <https://bugzilla.redhat.com/1118360>
 *   For proper network configuration, NetworkManager and firewalld have to be turned off (https://bugzilla.redhat.com/show_bug.cgi?id=1138731 <https://bugzilla.redhat.com/show_bug.cgi?id=1136843> )
+*   If you're updating vdsm package you'll need to remove vdsm-api before updating in order to avoid conflicts with vdsm-jsonrpc

 ### Features